 We couldn’t wait to try them.
 Daughter really enjoyed hers, but I was not as enthusiastic about mine, probably because I don’t like wine!

 If you would like to know how they’re made, this site will give you a step by step process: Georgian Recipes.

 I’m not sure if you remember my Independence day nightmare from the night before, but soon everyone was about to experience it.

 Arriving on the outskirts of Tbilisi we ran into traffic.
-Being from the DMV we know about traffic, so we didn’t think too much of it because it was around rush hour after all.
+Because it was rush hour we weren’t overly concerned.
 However it soon became very apparent that this was no ordinary traffic.
 As we inched closer to Freedom Square we started to notice that every street into the city center was blocked by Police cars.

 Realizing that the area was closed for security reasons for the celebrations the next day we knew we were not going to be able to return to the hotel via the main avenue.
 Son abandoned us to walk back to his apartment since he had a web meeting that he couldn’t be late for, but daughter and I, fortified with Churchkhela, decided to tough it out with Mike.

 Mike and daughter took to their phones to find alternate routes.
 And as we attempted side streets we found them also blocked by Police, or jammed to a standstill with like minded travelers.
 The only thing that made this awfulness better was when we attempted to shoot up a side street that appeared to be open.
 Seeing us do this, motorcycles and other cars quickly fell in behind.